cmlenius/gloomhaven-card-browser/README.md

 https://www.gloomhavencards.com

 Gloomhaven card browser is a site meant for browsing cards from the popular board game Gloomhaven.
-Most of the assets/images were pulled from [worldhaven](https://github.com/any2cards/worldhaven).

-The app was created using the [next.js](https://nextjs.org/) react framework leveraging Server Side Rendering wherever possible and deployed using [vercel](https://vercel.com/).
+The app was created using [next.js](https://nextjs.org/).
 If you'd like to run the app locally, clone the repo and run `npm run dev`.

 ## Features